 Watch this video or continue to read the article below.

+Title loan requirements are often minimal in comparison to traditional loans.
+Less paperwork and personal information is needed.
 The most important factor to qualify for a title loan is that you must own the car that can be used as collateral.
 Whether you have a car, motorcycle, RV, SUV or truck, you can qualify for a car title loan in California.
 Because this type of loan is based on the equity of your car, you will be required to own your car outright.
 If you are still paying off your car, then the title still belongs to the bank, and you won’t be able to use it as collateral.
 Other basic requirements to apply for title loans in California include, residing within the state and be at least 18 years old.

 Unlike other types of loans, your bad credit shouldn’t affect your title loan application.
 Car title loans usually don’t require a credit check.
 They are specifically designed for people that have a damaged credit from a history of late or missing payments on their record.